 - Early mornings, busy kitchens, and “good enough is great” routines

-Doesn’t do as well: ultra-clean clarity (filters remove more oils and fines)
+Immersion Doesn’t do as well: ultra-clean clarity, filters remove more oils and fines

 Want a coffee that stays smooth in immersion brews?
 Shop Coffee.